Rainault/qfg1-randomizer/README.md

 If you have the Dagger, you can grind brigands or trolls east of Fred's cave.

-Barring all that, you can work at the stables for 5 Silver, sleep at the barracks to make it night, then climb back over the wall and sleep at the stables to repeat the loop.
-Ideally, you won't have to do this too much.
-If you do, it's probably a bug I need to fix!
+Barring all that, you can work at the stables for 5 Silver.
+It's a slow grind, but you shouldn't be required to do it unless you squandered your money, you turned off the "fair shop prices" option, or there's a bug that I need to fix.

 ## What's the deal with "Flask of Miller Lite"?
 The game text will describe the two Flasks of Water differently so you know which one you just received, since they're both still called "Flask of Water" in your inventory.
 "Flask of Miller Lite" indicates that the water came from Mirror Lake, known as Lake Miller in the QFG speedrunning community.
 It was named after the current world record holder for QFG1EGA any%, misterprmiller.